Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 Let me listen to all this rot-gut garbage.

-I am completely deferring to whatever the commanders on the ground says, which is what George Bush says he's doing, in which case I'm not doing my job as commander in chief.
+I am completely deferring to whatever the commanders on the ground says, which is what George Bush says he's doing, in which case I'm not doing my job as commander-in-chief.

-Obama telling the disciples.
+So, Obama telling the disciples.

-And of course they sit there, oh, sorry, I've sorry, I didn't mean to offend you, Messiah.
+I didn't mean to offend you, Messiah.

-Didn't mean to offend you, sir.
+I didn't mean to offend you, sir.

 Quick timeout.